Miskito language

-Miskito is a Misumalpan language spoken in Mosquitia, the Caribbean lowlands of Central America.
-It is named after the Miskito people, one of the Misumalpan groups who migrated to the region from northern South America during the pre-Columbian era.
-Miskito is the most widely spoken of the Misumalpan languages, reflecting the historical and political influence of the Miskito Kingdom in the region between the seventeenth and nineteenth centuries.
+Miskito (Miskitu in the Miskito language) is a Misumalpan language spoken by the Miskito people in northeastern Nicaragua, especially in the North Caribbean Coast Autonomous Region, and in eastern Honduras.

+Classification

 With around 150,000 speakers, Miskito is the most widely spoken of a family of languages of Nicaragua and Honduras that has come to be known as Misumalpan.
 This name is formed from parts of the names of the family's subgroups: Miskito, Sumo, Matagalpan.
 The relationship of some aspects of the internal family tree to the family is uncertain.
 However, it is clear that: (1) Miskito is apart from Sumo and Matagalpan, which seem to share a common lower node, and (2) in the past Miskito was heavily influenced by other languages like English, German and Dutch.
 Sumo is thought to have been dominant in the area before the period of Miskito ascendancy.
 Today the relationship has been reversed: many former Sumo speakers have shifted to Miskito, which has in turn heavily influenced the Sumo dialects.
 Several of these (Panamahka and Tawahka) constitute the Mayangna sub-branch of Sumo, while the Ulwa language is in another sub-branch.
 The Matagalpan branch of Misumalpan contains two languages that are now extinct: Matagalpa and Cacaopera.
 The latter was formerly spoken in parts of eastern El Salvador.